BenVigos/Computer_Science_2020-2021/unit-1.md

 **Here we will write the design statement: How, where, why**

 ## Development:
+(only major updates are recorded here, to find more tests go to the folder called "tests")

 ### First test for a text based store:
 ```